fsoubelet/Timeline/README.md

 Options:
   --inputfile PATH                Path to the input JSON file with the
                                   timeline data.  [required]
-  --outputdir DIRECTORY           Path to the directory in which to write the
+  --outputfile PATH               Path at which to write the output SVG file.
-                                  output SVG file.
-If not provided, will pickthe directory of the input file.
+                                  [default: timeline.svg]
   --logging [trace|debug|info|warning|error|critical]
                                   Sets the logging level.  [default: info] --help                          Show this message and exit.